-Look and Appeal: The look and appeal of a furniture are probably the most important factor anyone will consider when making a choice as furniture design can help define a whole lot with its look and appeal. - Cedar woods have a nice and subtle natural appearance accenting your outdoor space light brown, soft red, and gray tones.
-Outdoor furniture will less likely be used very carefully and conservatively, which makes cedar a good choice of wood owning to its ability to accept stains, paints, sealers or even left in its raw sandy finishing to preserve its natural scent, look and feel.
-Cedar's aromatic nature puts it at low risk of danger from the weather or pests and as it often has a rustic look - even adds a lot to the ambiance of a relaxing evening.
+The look and appeal of furniture are probably the most important factor anyone will consider when making a choice as furniture design can help define a whole lot with its look and appeal.
+Cedar woods have a nice and subtle natural appearance accenting your outdoor furniture space light brown, soft red, and gray tones.
+Outdoor furniture will less likely be used very carefully and conservatively, which makes cedar a good choice of wood owning its ability to accept stains, paints, sealers, or even left in its raw sandy finishing to preserve its natural scent, look and feel.
+Cedar’s aromatic nature puts it at low risk of danger from the weather, or pests and as it often has a rustic look – even adds a lot to the ambiance of a relaxing evening.

 Naturally, Teak is a hardwood, thus it is heavier and denser as compared to cedar.
 Teak woods which are used for the manufacturing of teak furniture etc. are exclusively grown in supervised teak plantations, in regions, popularly in Indonesia and other parts of Asia, which makes it more scarce and expensive in other parts of the world.
 The scarcity of teak makes it a valuable, elite and exclusive choice of wood.Teak can either be oiled to appear darker, finer or left in the natural state to age and in some cases, turn a patina gray color.
 Maintenance: Besides looks and appeal, it is important to buy furniture that is easy to maintain and durable.